 For a completely different take on North Carolina Christmas light shows, the NC Chinese Lantern Festival at the Koka Booth Amphitheater in Cary is crazy cool.

-What this light show lacks in terms of Santa and Christmas caroling, it more than makes up for 40 magnificent displays of massive Asian lanterns illuminated with thousands of LED lights.
+What this light show lacks in terms of Santa and Christmas caroling, it more than makes up for with 40 magnificent displays of massive Asian lanterns illuminated with thousands of LED lights.

 There are several ticket options online, including Any Night Tickets, the Twilight Ticket Experience (which is great for photographers), and the VIP (Very Important Panda) Tour Experience.